Franzzzzzzzz/photoelasticity3Dsimulator/README.md

 ## Interactive mode shortcuts
 Several key shortcuts are defined in interactive mode to modify on the fly the displayed image:
+- Setting the polarisation:
+  - `SHIFT` with any of the following characters sets the polarisation of the incoming light.
+Without shift, sets the polariser added just before the detector.
+  - `r` and `l`: right and left circular polarisation
+  - `-`, `/`, `!`, `\`: linear polarisations at 0°, 45°, 90°, and -45°, respectively.
+- `LEFT` and `RIGHT` arrows: rotate the source-detector around the object by +15° or -15°.
+- `c`: toggle color mode.